-The parents responding to our survey faced costs amounting to an extra £229 a week, or £1,374 over their baby's entire hospital stay.
-These extra costs meant that 91 per cent of parents reported that their family finances were worse as a result.
-One-in-five said it affected their ability to pay household bills, and a further one-in-ten said it affected their ability to pay the rent or mortgage.
+The parents responding to our survey faced costs amounting to an extra £282 a week, or £2,256 over their baby's entire hospital stay.
+These extra costs meant that 72 per cent of parents reported that their family finances were worse as a result and one-in-ten said that it affected their ability to pay the rent or mortgage.
 Some families resorted to payday loans in order to make ends meet.

-Despite this, 44 per cent of parents responding to our survey said they had not been offered any information about the financial support available while their baby was in hospital.
-For example, of the hospitals responding to our survey all said they provide free parking for the parents of premature or sick babies.
+Despite this, fewer than a third of the parents responding to our survey had been offered information about the financial support available while their baby was in hospital.
+For example, of those English hospitals responding to our survey, 87 per cent provide free parking for the parents of premature or sick babies.
 However, many parents reported that they paid for parking, clearly unaware that they could access it for free or at a reduced rate.